pTNAS: Progressive Neural Architecture Search for Tabular Data: Literature Review

-Different approaches have attempted to apply DNN techniques to tabular data, ranging from DNN design~\cite{tabulartransfer,arm_net,reg_luo} to Automated Machine Learning (AutoML) on tabular data~\cite{matrixaml,tpot,oboe}.
 However, NAS on tabular data has been relatively less explored.
 Recently, AgEBO-Tabular~\cite{agebo} and TabNAS~\cite{yang2022tabnas} investigated the application of NAS on tabular data to achieve more efficient and higher-performing architectures.
 Specifically, AgEBO-Tabular integrates NAS with aging evolution in a search space that includes multiple branches and hyperparameter tuning using Bayesian optimization.
 In comparison, TabNAS aims to identify high-performing architectures from \fnn under specified resource constraints by utilizing reinforcement learning with reject sampling.
 It shows that simple multiple layers \fnn can already yield outstanding performance.
-However, both approaches rely on training-based architecture evaluation, and cannot achieve anytime NAS on tabular data.
+However, both approaches rely on training-based architecture evaluation and cannot achieve progressive NAS on tabular data.
+Although progressive NAS has been studied in other domains, such as PNAS~\cite{predictornas2}, these methods are not directly applicable to tabular data: (1) they are often designed for vision-specific, cell-based CNN search spaces rather than tabular DNN architectures; (2) their search procedures remain training-based, which is inefficient under the tight budgets required by practical tabular analytics; and (3) their predictors typically rely on architecture encodings rather than tabular-specific, data-aware signals, and therefore do not explicitly capture properties central to tabular learning.

-\framework in this paper introduces a novel \filter-and-\refine optimization scheme with joint optimization of both training-free and training-based architecture evaluation and can achieve anytime NAS on three tabular datasets.
-To the best of our knowledge, this is the first work in this direction.
+These limitations motivate progressive tabular NAS that can use efficient architecture filtering while retaining training-based refinement only for promising candidates.